TheBobTheBlob/Bob-the-Bot/README.md

 # Bob the Bot

-A Discord bot written in Python.
-It's mostly related to D&D and other roleplaying games but also has some other stuff for fun.
+Bob the Bot is a Discord bot that specialises in commands related to table-top roleplaying games while also having a few more general commands.

 The default prefix is `$`.

+## Feature Overview

+* A roll command that's build to be as forgiving as possible.
+The focus should be on the game, not on typing commands correctly.
+* The ability to react with ✅ and ❎ to messages in a channel in order to facilitate easy voting.

 ## Requirements

-* os
-* random
-* re
+* Python 3.6+
+* Standard library: `os`, `random`, `re`
-* discord.py
+* Other: `discord.py`

+## All Features

-## Dice Rolls
+### Dice Rolls

 `$roll <dice roll expression>` or `$r <dice roll expression>`